Collecting software requirements. Real life story

-For my next product, I went a step further, by first finding the demand for my product before working on its realisation.
+For my next product, I went a step further, by first finding the demand for my product before working on its realization.
 Determining who the client was first, allowed me to sign a preliminary contract on this basis so that I could develop the business.

 The following two products had already been made to a high standard.
 I had started with the validation of an idea followed by a deep competitive analysis that identified all the potential advantages as well as issues.
-I also studied the statistics and necessary materials on the industry and entered into a dialogue with 100 people who fell into my target audience.
+I also studied statistics and necessary materials on the industry and entered into a dialogue with 100 people who fell into my target audience.
 An MVP was then developed to test out the hypotheses I had formed.
+What is MVP?

 Why do you need software requirements?

 The biggest mistake

 The need for collecting proper requirements became apparent immediately after the first one and a half to two months of working on my first product.
 I realised when you do not yet have a full understanding of what your product should do, you cannot effectively explain it to your target audience.